 An open platform arts festival, spreading across public space and spilling onto the street.
 This three day event is engineered through the collaborative efforts of Doncaster Creates, The New Fringe and True Tone.
 Situated around Doncaster’s hidden architectural and cultural jewel, the Unitarian Church on Hallgate, the festival aims to spark discussion, challenge ideas and foster a new sense of curiosity.
 We bring art into the urban realm through experimental performance, installations, music, film screenings, workshops and everything in between.
 With a focus on a new generation of diverse creative practitioners, ArtBomb also fosters the growth of emerging creative producers and students by providing live mentorship and talent development through live production, festival management and public engagement.
 Funded by The Arts Council North and DCLT, and in partnership with The Point, Right Up Our Street, Art of Protest Projects, Doncaster College, D31 Gallery, Doncopolitan, CAST and Pride.

-Opening on August 5th and running through September 29th next to the Unitarian Church, Birdsong features newly commissioned works by 14 local artists.
+As part of the Artbomb arts festival this Opened on August 5th and running through September 29th next to the Unitarian Church, Birdsong featured newly commissioned works by 14 local artists.
 The title of this exhibition highlights what we heard during lockdown: the absence of the usual hustle bustle sounds emitting from humans, with the replacement of birdsong.
 The works explore the impact of Covid 19 as the artists capture our condition through different artistic approaches.
 Artists featured in this exhibition include Sarah Villeneau, Mandy Keating, James Lockey, Ian Byatt, Sacha Gray, Vicky Morris, Raj Madaan, Angela Robson, Amelia Londsdale, Les Monaghan, Natasha Clarke, Sarah Smizz and Warren Draper.

 PUBLIC ART FORUM

 Aptly titled Public Art to Street Art, this one day forum featured presentations, workshops and roundtable discussions which took place on Friday the 6th of August at the Unitarian Church.
+Convenors were Mike Stubbs (Doncaster Creates) and Helen Pheby (Yorkshire Sculpture Park).
 An event for artists, curators, urbanists and writers to challenge how we think of art in the public realm.
 Featured in this Forum were renowned public art curators Tamsin Dillon and Laurie Peake, street artists Jola, STATIC and Natasha Clarke, as well as sculptors Sophie Ernst and Lewis Morgan.
 Other artists involved included artist/architect Matthew Rosier, whose public art installation is featured outside of the Tate.
 Studio Polpo, who currently represents the UK at the Venice Architecture Biennale.
-Additionally the forum featured talks with eco-artists Heather Ackroyd and Dan Harvey.
 Together these celebrated individuals discussed creative connections, social agency, effective responses and the relevance of contemporary urban interventions to form a critical understanding of people and place.
 As ‘high street collapse’ provides new opportunities for reimagining urban space, how do new forms interface with public art policy and the work of regenerative arts programs?

 Film screenings and discussions followed by Q&A sessions with the filmmakers which investigate questions surrounding cultural identity, perceptions of race, colonialism, the climate emergency, gender and sexual identity.
 With films created by Fluidity and Bi-Polar Abdul, Chooc Ly Tan, Angela Robson and Lorna Collins and Wayne Sables and a special film screening by Eelyn Lee of her new film Casting Fu-Manchu.